The bull sharks of the Riviera Maya

 Sting ray with bull shark Playa del Carmen

 The bull shark is not a very big shark.
 However, his body is “bully”, hence the name bull shark.
-With a weight of up to 210 kg it reaches a total length of about 3 meters.
+With a weight of up to 210 kg, it reaches a total length of about 3 meters.
 The bull shark tends to be compressed and is very bulky.
-His short and wide muzzle is reminiscent of a bull.
+Their short and wide muzzle is reminiscent of a bull.
 The bull shark is very easy to distinguish from other sharks.
-His back fin is almost rectangular.
+Its back fin is almost rectangular.

 Bull sharks live in warmer coastal areas.
 They especially prefer the proximity of river estuaries.
 The bull shark often ventures far into the fresh water of the rivers and is sometimes even found in lakes.
 However, the lakes must be connected by a river to seawater.

 The bull sharks of the Riviera Maya are predominantly female.
 In the winter months is the end of her pregnancy.
 Then they come to shallow waters to give birth to their young.
 Close to the shore they are better protected from the dangers of the ocean.
 Young sharks are eaten by their counterparts.
 After the birth, the boys are about 70 cm and at the age of 10 years, they are fully grown.
 Bull sharks are among the live-bearing fish.
 This means they carry the juvenile fish in their bodies.
 A bull shark pregnancy lasts between 10 and 11 months.
 For the birth, expectant mothers seek protection in near-shore regions or in rivers or lakes.
 There they give birth to 1-13 pups.
 Bull sharks reach their sexual maturity quite late.
 The male bull shark is sexually mature at 14-15 years; a little earlier than the female at around 18 years.

 Bull sharks feed opportunistically.
 This means they are not fussy about their diet and eat what they can find in their habitat.
 These include bony fish, turtles, sea urchins, rays, crabs and possibly even other sharks.